CDSI Undergraduate Petition

 Students cannot petition to return unless they have been out of school for a minimum of three semesters.
 Reinstatement Petitions are reviewed ONCE per semester, deadlines for submission are posted on the petition form along with specific instructions.
 Failure to comply with these instructions will result in a denied petition or petition that is not reviewed.

-Reinstatement Petitions are reviewed by a committee comprised of the program coordinator of the student’s major, the Associate Director of Advising, the Retention advisor and one other advisor.
+Reinstatement Petitions are reviewed by a committee comprised of the program coordinator of the student’s major, the Director of Advising, and the Retention advisor.

 Late Withdrawal Petition + Instructor Memorandum

-This petition is used only for students who have missed the “Last Day to Withdrawal” date listed on the Academic Calendar.
+This petition is used only for students who have missed the last day to withdrawal from a course without receiving an “W” in the course listed on the Academic Calendar.

 - Students must submit the Late Withdrawal petition within one year of the semester the course was taken.
 For instance, if you need to drop a course from spring, 2016, the petition must be submitted no later than spring, 2017.